mooneecrystal/Ecommerce_Pipeline/README.md

 - Connect the data to Power BI to draw statistical charts

 Step-by-step guide is in the **SETUP.md** file, though I cannot go into all the details so it's better to have a chatbot to assist you to walkthrough.<br/>
-The initial requirements below is written by Claude, which I will change it on the fly to adapt with the reality need.
+This is the initial requirements, but I will adjust them  with comment in the source code to suit the real world scenario.

 # E-commerce Sales Data Warehouse reqirements
 ### Business Context